jakeheis/Ice/README.md

 ## Centralized package registry

 The built in registry (https://github.com/jakeheis/IceRegistry) consists of the most-starred Swift repositories on Github.
-You get these for free, but you can also create your own personal entries to a local registry:
+You get these for free, but you can also add your own personal entries to a local registry:

 ```shell
 > ice registry lookup Alamofire